ronnietee/wealth-wise/docs/billing/ADMIN_SETUP.md

 ADMIN_PASSWORD=your-password      # Admin password (REQUIRED - no default)
 ```

-## Migration from User-Based Admin

-If you previously used user-based admin (with `is_admin` flag):
+## Backward Compatibility

+The system supports both credential-based and user-based admin access:

+- **Credential-based** (Primary): Uses `ADMIN_USERNAME`/`ADMIN_PASSWORD` from environment
+  - Used by web portal (`/admin/*`)
-- User-based admin tokens still work for API access (backward compatible)
+  - Creates admin JWT tokens for API access

+- **User-based** (Optional): Uses `is_admin` flag on User model
+  - Still supported for API token authentication
+  - Useful if you want to promote regular users to admin
-- Web portal now uses separate credentials
+  - Not used by web portal (web portal only uses credentials)

-- You can keep both systems running simultaneously
+You can use both systems simultaneously if needed.